NOW OPEN

 • Provide a quiet and safe environment to sit, reflect, or talk

-• Connect people with tools and strategies that can help in a difficult time
+• Share tools and strategies that can help during difficult times

-• Encourage community and conversation to break down stigma around mental health
+• Encourage community and conversation to reduce stigma around mental health

 Anyone looking for a safe and supportive environment is welcome!